fwhat/password/doc/AlfredCommand.md

 # AlfredCommand

-## 主要功能
+## Main

-- 初始化 application-alfred
+- init application-alfred
-- 为pass-alfred-workflow 提供快捷搜索
+- quick search for the pass-alfred-workflow

 ### Help